Learn More

 Work Experience

-Our SLES places a strong emphasis on work experience opportunities, experience taster days, industry guest speakers and site tours.
+Our employment services for the youth places a strong emphasis on work experience opportunities, experience taster days, industry guest speakers and site tours.
 Depending on your work goals, we can tailor your work experience to your interests, skills, or ambitions.

 Workplace Readiness

-Aside from these, The Personnel Group’s SLES training is also focused on improving the workplace readiness of NDIS participants.
+Aside from these, The Personnel Group’s youth employment support training is also focused on improving the workplace readiness of NDIS participants.
 Some of the things you can expect to learn in our training program include proper workplace communication, conflict resolution, and problem-solving.

 We’ll also help you learn stress management techniques and how you can properly look after your mental health and well-being.